I'm sean. This is me, away from all the tech stuff.

 With Uninvited

 Active, intense.
-I don't think I've heard much of Taylor Acorns songs before then, but it was good fun for the night.
+I don't think I've heard much of Taylor Acorn songs before then, but it was good fun for the night.

 With Jayd Marie, Detweiler, and Lekna